pypa/cibuildwheel/docs/options.md

 A shell command to repair a built wheel by copying external library dependencies into the wheel tree and relinking them.
 The command is run on each built wheel (except for pure Python ones) before testing it.

-The following placeholders must be used inside the command and will be replaced by `cibuildwheel`:
+The following placeholders must be used inside the command and will be replaced by cibuildwheel:

 - `{wheel}` for the absolute path to the built wheel
 - `{dest_dir}` for the absolute path of the directory where to create the repaired wheel